-- 10. If a student fails a module (i.e. with a mark of 39% or lower) in the annual exams, a supplemental exam or assignment must be taken at the next available sitting. - 11.
-Students are required/permitted to only take supplemental exam(s)/assignment(s) in assessment component(s) that is/are failed or not submitted, unless specified otherwise. - 12.
-If a student has an unexcused non-submission/non-sitting and submits/sits a supplemental session, the mark for work not previously completed counts as the second attempt and the mark awarded is capped at 40%, even where a higher mark was warranted. - 13.
-In the case of students who take a supplemental assessment due to a failing mark in the annual examinations, the mark is capped at 40%, even where a higher mark was warranted. - 14.
-If a student fails an assessment component of a module in the supplemental exams by receiving less than 30% in that module component, irrespective of whether or not the module overall has been passed, all assessment components of the module must be taken at the next available sitting, unless specified otherwise. - 15.
-If a student fails a module in the supplemental examinations, with the exception of the school placement module, the student may be permitted by the Court of Examiners to repeat the year and take the module at the next available opportunity
+- 10. If a student fails a module (i.e. with a mark of 39% or lower) in the annual exams, a re-assessment exam or assignment must be taken at the next available sitting. - 11.
+Students are required/permitted to only take re-assessment exam(s)/assignment(s) in assessment component(s) that is/are failed or not submitted, unless specified otherwise. - 12.
+If a student has an unexcused non-submission/non-sitting and submits/sits a reassessment session, the mark for work not previously completed counts as the second attempt and the mark awarded is capped at 40%, even where a higher mark was warranted. - 13.
+In the case of students who take a re-assessment assessment due to a failing mark in the annual examinations, there is no capping of the module mark at re-assessment examinations.
+Instead, 20% of the marks awarded will be deducted from the marks earned for the piece of work.
+Where this deduction would result in the adjusted mark being less than 40%, the adjusted mark will stand at 40%. - 14.
+If a student fails an assessment component of a module in the re-assessment exams by receiving less than 30% in that module component, irrespective of whether or not the module overall has been passed, all assessment components of the module must be taken at the next available sitting, unless specified otherwise.

-- (i.e. the next annual examinations).
+- 15. If a student fails a module in the re-assessment examinations, with the exception of the school placement module, the student may be permitted by the Court of Examiners to repeat the year and take the module at the next available opportunity (i.e. the next annual examinations).
 Should the student be unsuccessful in the second annual examinations (i.e. third attempt overall), the student may take the examination one final time the following autumn.
 Should the student be unsuccessful at this time, no further repeat is allowed and the student will be excluded from the course. - 16.
 The Court of Examiners decides if a student may be permitted to repeat the year on books or off books.
 Students who fail one or two module but who pass the school placement module (all parts), will be recommended by the Court of Examiners to repeat the failed modules off books.
 Students who fail one or two modules and who fail school placement and students who fail three or more modules will repeat all modules on books.